How the Coronavirus Business Interruption Loan Scheme works

 What is the Coronavirus Business Interruption Loan Scheme (CBILS)?

-The Coronavirus Business Interruption Loan Scheme is a new scheme by the British government to provide financial support of up to £5 million in funding for small businesses across the UK who are struggling with lost or deferred revenues, leading to cash flow disruption.
+The Coronavirus Business Interruption Loan Scheme is a scheme by the UK government to provide financial support of up to £5 million in funding for small businesses across the UK who are struggling with lost or deferred revenues, leading to cash flow disruption.

 CBILS can come in the form of various different finance products, including term loans, overdrafts, invoice finance and asset finance provided by a range of lenders.
 They will be available in the short to medium term, and will be managed by the British Business Bank.